South (Play of the Week): Production history

 A television play is a live drama performance broadcast from the television studio, and they often were not recorded or if they were, they were later wiped.
 This production was thought to be a lost film, until it was re-discovered in 2013 by curators at the British Film Institute.
 Simon McCallum of the BFI said "it just wasn't known that this film existed other than to a few specialist researchers", and the production "is a milestone" in gay cultural history.
-The curators were stunned to find it, because the 1961 film Victim, with Dirk Bogarde was generally considered the milestone for gay representation on film and TV, but with this discovery, South now becomes the earliest known British gay TV play.
-Peter Wyngarde who played the lead character was a closeted gay at the time, but it was well-known in the acting world that he was gay.
+The 1961 film Victim, with Dirk Bogarde was generally considered the milestone for gay representation on film and TV, but with this discovery, South becomes the earliest known British gay TV drama.
+Peter Wyngarde who played the lead character was a closeted gay man at the time, but it was known in the acting world that he was gay.
 McCallum said "you have to give Wyngarde a massive pat on the back in terms of the bravery in taking this role.
 There were quite bad reactions from some of the press."
 Julien Green who wrote the original play the film is based on, was also gay.
 The play was set to be performed in London in 1955, but was banned by the Lord Chamberlain, because of the homosexual themes.
 By 1959, the Lord Chamberlain had eased his hard-line stance on homosexual themes, and Gerald Savory adapted the play for television.